 1) Virtual assistant (VA)

-This is a relative new job that grew exponentially together with the increase of online businesses.
+This is a relatively new job that grew exponentially together with the increase of online businesses.
 VAs are responsible for several different activities and thus may have various levels of responsibilities.
 From a simple receptionist to a business manager or an administrative assistant to a marketing director, VAs are becoming more and more popular.

 2) Freelance writer